BedVoyage logo Bamboo Sheets and Bamboo Towels

 What’s All the Hype About Sheet Thread Count?

-Additionally, BedVoyage linens have a twill weave, which is a diagonal weave that locks in the fibers and greatly limits the possibility of pilling.
-This is what happens when the fibers have loosened and knotted together.
-Pilling creates little balls on the surface of the fabric, which is unsightly and scratchy to the skin, and nobody wants on their bedding!
+BedVoyage has chosen a tight twill weave for all of our sheets, duvets, coverlets and shams.
+Twill is a diagonal weave that locks in the fibers and greatly limits the possibility of pilling.
+You can barely see it in the BedVoyage linens, but you can clearly see it on a pair of blue jeans that have that wide diagonal weave that makes the fabric last for years.
+Pilling is what happens when the fibers have loosened and knotted together.
+It creates little balls on the surface of the fabric, which is unsightly and scratchy to the skin, and nobody wants that in their bedding!

 Does A Higher Linen Thread Count Feel Better?

-Interestingly, a higher sheet thread count does not necessarily represent quality and can sometimes be an indicator that the linens are of inferior quality.
+Interestingly, a higher sheet thread count does not necessarily represent a better sheet, and can sometimes be an indicator that the linens are of inferior quality.
 The manufacturer may be using cheaper, weak threads that need to be twisted together to create some strength.
-To fit that many threads into a square inch, the threads must be very thin.
+In order to fit that many threads into a square inch, the threads must be very thin.
 This can decrease the quality and longevity of the linens.
-Spending money on really high thread count sheets is not necessary, instead, you could focus on the quality of the fibers or fabric used.
+Spending money on really high thread count sheets is not necessary, instead, you could focus on the quality of the fibers or the fabric.
 Most experts agree that the ‘quality’ of a sheet is based on hand feel, breathability, construction, and durability.

 If you’ve heard the old saying ‘if it’s too good to be true, it probably isn’t’.
 This can relate to sheet buying; if the sheet thread count is very high and the price is very low, you are likely not getting a quality product.
 To protect consumers from misleading claims, The Federal Trade Commission has been reaching out to manufacturers that might be employing deceptive marketing practices when it comes to thread count.